Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-4/_posts/2000-01-02-variablesagain.md

 Now, do you remember what those all mean?

-If I were to ask you to create a program that were to get a user's name and then put it into a variable.
-Do you think you could that?
+If I were to ask you to create a program that gets a user's name and then put it into a variable, do you think you could that?

 If not, that's okay!
 I will show you how.